dij0s/PETAL/thesis/bachelor_thesis.typ

 #highlight("TODO: donner résultats raw expert + benchmarking?")
 #highlight("TODO: vérifier abus de langage variables qualitatives -> ordinales OK mais quantitatives?")

-The feedback highlights recurring issues observed in the testcase, emphasizing certain systematic weaknesses in the solution:
+The feedback highlights recurring issues observed in the test case, emphasizing certain systematic weaknesses in the solution:
 - Unsupported conclusions and takeaways, often delivered with high confidence.
 - Mix of municipal data and unscaled cantonal data, leading to inconsistent or misleading figures.
 - Misinterpretation of request, such as discussing production when only demand was requested.